-The Company annually conducts a questionnaire survey on items that include the effectiveness of the composition, deliberations, operation and other aspects of the Board of Directors and the quality of the information provided to the Board, whereby directors perform self-evaluation.
-In reference to the content of the evaluation, the Company adopts a process in which it periodically verifies the effectiveness of the Board as a whole and takes measures to improve issues and reinforce the operation, and discloses an overview of the results.
+The Company annually conducts a questionnaire on the effectiveness of the Board of Directors that includes the composition of the Board, deliberations, the quality of the information provided to the Board, and other aspects.
+Through this self-evaluation by directors, the Company periodically verifies the effectiveness of the Board and take measures to improve issues and reinforce the operation.
+An overview of the results is disclosed.

-First, based on the outcome of the questionnaire concerning the fiscal year ended March 2022, the Board of Directors positioned the following as issues and confirmed the policy of dealing with them: (i) continuously review necessary skills and update the skill matrix in light of the business environment, (ii) deepen discussions on formulation of new medium-term management plans, and (iii) implement a succession plan for senior management members, including executive officers, in an effective manner, in order to realize the management strategy.
-In response, during the fiscal year ended March 2023, a report was received by the Board of Directors each time progress was made during the review phase, based on what was reviewed by the Committee for Formulation of Medium-term Management Plan, which consists mainly of executive directors, and this deepened discussions with the opinions of outside directors who have diverse perspectives to develop a new medium term management plan.
-At the same time, need for the succession of directors and executive officers was confirmed, and although there is still a sense of lack of discussion on specific implementation methods and measures, two new directors were elected to examine the skills needed to steadily implement the medium to long-term management plan and to build a management structure that will realize solid growth.
+First, based on the outcome of the questionnaire concerning the fiscal year ended March 2022, the Board of Directors positioned the following as tasks to undertake: (i) continuously review necessary skills and update the skill matrix in light of the business environment, (ii) deepen discussions on formulation of new medium-term management plans, and (iii) consider measures for effectively implementing a succession plan for senior management members, including executive officers, in order to realize the management strategy.
+In response, during the fiscal year ended March 2023, the Committee for Formulation of the Medium-term Management Plan, which consists mainly of executive directors, gave a report to the Board of Directors each time progress was made during the review phase, and the opinions of outside directors with diverse perspectives served to deepen discussions aimed at developing a new medium-term management plan.
+At the same time, the need for the succession of directors and executive officers was confirmed, and although there is still a sense that more discussion is needed on specific implementation methods and measures, two new directors were elected to examine the skills needed to steadily implement the medium- to long-term management plan and to build a management structure that will realize solid growth.

-Subsequently, in a questionnaire concerning the fiscal year ended March 2023 conducted this April, although no major problems were pointed out with regard to the operation and effectiveness of the Board of Directors, an opinion was expressed that the skills required of members should continue to be examined and measures to fulfill them should be considered and discussed in the execution phase of the newly established medium-term management plan.
+Subsequently, in a questionnaire concerning the fiscal year ended March 2023 conducted in April 2023, although no major problems were pointed out with regard to the operation and effectiveness of the Board of Directors, an opinion was expressed that the skills required of members should continue to be examined and measures to fulfill them should be considered and discussed in the execution phase of the newly established medium-term management plan.
 In addition, in order to achieve the medium- to long-term management plan and to make the management system more robust, opinions were expressed on the need for a plan to appoint members who will lead the next generation of management and to develop target members, and on how to utilize the "agenda items" of the Board of Directors as an opportunity to discuss these important management issues.
+In the future, based on the opinions submitted, the

-In the future, based on the opinions submitted, the Company will consider and implement initiatives to further enhance the effectiveness of the system.
+Company will consider and implement initiatives to further enhance the effectiveness of the system.